Specialisation Selection Dates

-How do I find out about each of the branches of engineering?
+How do I find out about the specialisations?

 - About Chemical Engineering